JakeYu1212/Notes/ThePowerofHabit.md

 on the whole, our deepest relationships tend to be with people who look like us, earn about the same amount of money, and come from similar backgrounds.

-Studies show that people have no problem ignoring strangers' injuries, but when a friend is insulted, our sense of outrange is enough to overcome the inertia that usually makes protests hard to organize.
+Studies show that people have no problem ignoring strangers' injuries, but when a friend is insulted, our sense of outrage is enough to overcome the inertia that usually makes protests hard to organize.

 Our weak-tie acquaintances are often as influential — if not more — than our close-tie friends.